neoforged/governance/removal.md

     1.5.
 If technical difficulty arises in the use of the platform while the vote is ongoing, it may be discarded and a new vote be initiated.
 However, a vote once concluded may not be discarded.

+    1.6.
+The responsibility of handling the voting process and platform shall be with [the election officers](/steering-council-elections.md#election-officers) of the immediately previous Steering Council election or, if they are unable to do so, the Steering Council.
+In no case shall this responsibility be held by the Member under removal.

-2. After the vote is finished, the votes shall be tallied by the initiating Member and published to all Members in the removal proceedings space.
+2. After the vote is finished, the votes shall be tallied and published to all Members in the removal proceedings space.

     2.1.
 If less than half of the Members cast a vote, the vote is invalid, the Member under removal is retained, and the removal proceedings end.